-Following four straight years of appropriation increases, the LSC has faced significant reductions in the last two budgetary cycles.
-Since April of 2011, LSC's federal appropriation has been reduced by 18 percent.
-In addition, LSC's grantees have seen funding reductions from other sources.
-Revenue from Interest on Lawyers' Trust Accounts-a source of significant support for local legal aid programs-continues to fall as interest rates remain very low, and budget pressures have caused many state and local governments to reduce their appropriations for civil legal services.
+Following four straight years of appropriation increases, LSC has faced significant reductions in the last two budgetary cycles.
+Since April of 2011, LSC's federal appropriation for basic field grants has been reduced by more than 18 percent.
+In addition, LSC's grantees have experienced funding reductions from other sources.
+Revenue from IOLTA - a source of significant support for local legal aid programs - continues to fall as interest rates remain very low.
+Budget pressures have caused many state and local governments to reduce their appropriations for civil legal services.
 LSC grantees reported a two percent reduction in funding from non-LSC sources in 2011.
+These reductions will affect eligible clients' access to legal services across a broad demographic: rural and urban, minority and majority, young and old, men and women.

-LSC recently surveyed the programs it supports to learn the impact of funding reductions on their operations.
+LSC recently surveyed the organizations it supports to learn the impact of funding reductions on their operations.
 The results were sobering.
-Including layoffs that the programs anticipate implementing in 2012, the programs project a loss of 582 attorneys, 250 paralegals, and 394 support staff since the end of 2010-a loss of 1,226 full-time legal services employees, a 13% reduction in staffing.
+Including reductions that grantees anticipate implementing in 2012, grantees project a loss of 576 attorneys, 303 paralegals, and 506 support staff since the end of 2010 - a loss of 1,385 full-time legal services employees, a 14.1 percent reduction in staffing.
+A number of grantees report that they have frozen or reduced employee salaries and benefits, reduced intake hours, and eliminated categories of services.

-Twenty-four programs reported that they expect to close offices in 2012.
-Because many of these closures will occur in rural areas, eligible clients will lose the ability to access lawyers within their communities.
-This will mean effectively no access to legal assistance for an increasingly number of America's rural poor.
-A number of programs report that they have frozen or reduced salaries and benefits, reduced intake hours, and eliminated categories of services.
 Legal aid lawyers were already the lowest paid group in the legal profession before these freezes and reductions.